shahakanksha-tamu/teamup-neo-backend/README.md

   Allows admins to assign tasks to students and view task assignments by students.

 - **Admin Project Overview**
-  Provides a project overview on the admin dashboard with CRUD capabilities for projects and milestone completion tracking.
+  Provides an admin dashboard overview with CRUD capabilities for projects and milestone completion tracking.

+## MVP-IV Features
+- **Certificate Completion**
+  Introduces a feature that allows admins/mentors to assign managed scores of each student towards earning a certificate of completion.

+- **Task Progress View Per Student for Admin**
+  Incorporates a progress bar to quantify the progress of the student's task.

+- **Events Broadcast Banner**
+  Enables admins to create, manage, and broadcast certain events to all students.

+- **Calendar Integration**
+  Integrates the Google Calendar view for students and admins to view their events and schedules.

+- **Import Data**
+  Provides an admin to manage the student and mentor data in the application through an Excel sheet or CSV file.

 **NOTE:**
 The deployed version will only allow users who are registered as users in the database to log in successfully.
+To successfully register yourselves, add your email id to the users database via seeds.rb file.
+The registration module is out of scope and has limited capabilities with only admins to manage the user data.

 ## Project Set Up